Zoom Cloud-based Videoconferencing System

 - Pre-schedule sessions (including a calendar invitation) or launch them on the fly

-- Share desktops, documents and web sites during the videoconference.
-Even share videos!
+- Share desktops, documents, videos with sound, and web sites during the videoconference.

 - Create breakout sessions that allow attendees to work, learn and collaborate in small groups during the meeting

-- Draw directly on the shared screen so that notations are visible to all attendees
+- Annotate directly on the shared screen so that notations are visible to all attendees

 - Record your meetings/class sessions for others to watch at a later time